collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2.md

 ### Provided Data

-1. Ground-truth pose of needle
+1. Initial ground-truth pose of needle
 2. Ground-truth poses of first target entry and exit on phantom

 Note that the entry and exit points are specified as poses (transforms).
 See this